Hiking & Backpacking

 Hiking and backpacking in the Grand Canyon are two of the most popular attractions.
 The canyon’s natural beauty and immense size offers a range of very different hiking experiences depending on your hiking level.
 There are short paved trails, steep rugged trails, and both long and short trails – whatever it is that you desire to hike you can do it here at the Grand Canyon!

 Keep in mind that when you are hiking the Grand Canyon to prepare.
 Water and food consumption are essential in planning for your hike.
 You also want to make sure that you have the proper gear, hiking shoes, hiking poles, backpacks are very important when doing the longer hikes.
-For those of you combining rafting and hiking, Rim to Rim hiking or biking through the Grand Canyon click here for some transportation tips.
+For those of you combining rafting and hiking, Rim to Rim hiking or biking through the Grand Canyon.

 Rim Trail Hiking: This paved trail runs along the Grand Canyon Rim for 13 miles.
 Walk along this trail to explore the views.
 When you get tired you can find one of the shuttle stops that will take you back to your car!

 Bright Angel Trail: Considered one of the park’s premier hiking trails, it is well maintained and has regular drinking water and covered rest-houses.
 This trail starts at the Bright Angel lodge and descends down to the Colorado River.
 Many visitors will go to a certain point and then turn around making it a great day hike.

 Grandview Trail: More difficult than the Bright Angle Trail this trail is short and step.
 It leads to an old mining area that has great views!
 The Grandview Trail leaves the rim at Grandview Point, located about 12 miles east of Grand Canyon Village via the Desert View Drive.
 6 miles round trip the average duration is 2-6 hours.